iridakos/iridakos.github.io/_posts/2019-04-07-dockerizing-a-rails-application.markdown

             -d postgres
 ```

-Since the image doesn't exist locally, Docker will fetch it from the [Official Docker images](https://hub.docker.com/_/postgres) and then it will create a container binding the PostgreSQL default port `5432` to the **same port of the host**.
+Since the image doesn't exist locally, Docker will fetch it from the [Official Docker images](https://hub.docker.com/_/postgres) and then it will create a container, binding the PostgreSQL default port `5432` to the **same port of the host**.

 **Notes:** I suggest you read this [documentation](https://hub.docker.com/_/postgres#how-to-extend-this-image) if you want to familiarize yourself with the options you have for customizing the container (volumes/database configuration etc).